 You will receive a confirmation email that will tell you where the tour meets.
-Generally, restaurant tours meet downtown and haunted or history tours meet in the historic neighborhood.
-Special Events meet at alternate locations which will be advised in the event description.
+All tours meet in the brick-paved alley next to the FREE parking garage on Herald Court.

 Do I have to purchase tickets in advance?

 Yes, tickets must be purchased in advance.
 Restaurants and tour guides need 24-hours’ notice to ensure your tour runs smoothly.
-You can buy your tickets either online or by phone with a credit card.
-If online booking has closed, call the reservations center at 941-276-6384.
+You can buy your tickets online.

 What if the tour does not meet the minimum number of guests required?